 In summer the sailing can be just off the scale with F3-4 breezes .

 Literally the 'Hot Coast', the Costa Calida is not just full of beautiful people.
 With the legendary seafaring city of Cartagena at its center, the Costa Calida has so much history you could drown in it, escaping the world at home as you see, feel and taste some of the best that Spain has to offer.

 With the thousand year old city at its center and supporting towns to the east and west, this stretch of the Spanish coast has a deep and rich history that has in part been supported with Spain's interests in South America.
 The Romans got there long before the conquistadors left to find their fortune and today you will bring home memories of an area that is just about as 'Spanish' as you can get.

 Its climate is very hot in summer so perhaps better to visit outside the peak season of July/August.
 That said you will be drawn to its beautiful shores and secluded coves with fantastic people time and again as so many others are.

 Costa del Sol

-Before the Costa de la Luz and Perhaps one of the more famous of Spanish holiday escapes for European tourists, there is a lot more to the Costa del Sol than 'Brits abroad'!
+Before the Costa de la Luz and Perhaps one of the more famous of Spanish vacation escapes for European tourists, there is a lot more to the Costa del Sol than 'Brits abroad'!
 Though a draw to many tourists, the Costa del Sol capital Malaga is an important international seaport in its own right with direct connections to Africa and South America.

 There are over 300 days of full sun a year here, so you can expect warm weather and great sailing.
 You will find hidden beaches and coves that the tourist boats either can't reach or have loaded up and gone home when it's time for dinner.
 You can choose to be at one with the Anglo-Hispanic culture or apart from it - the choice is yours.